AusClimateService/qqscale/README.md

 containing the variable of interest (`hist_var`, `ref_var` and `target_var`)
 you can import the relevant functions from the scripts mentioned above.
 For instance,
-a QDC workflow would look something like this:
+a QDM workflow would look something like this:

 ```python